 The image is clear: the root of our lives is Christ, the True Vine.
 He is holy; He provides nutrients and water to the branches.
 The little bud such as Cabernet Sauvignon is the branch, you and me, grafted into the vine.
 Our home is IN Christ.
 Abiding in Christ's holy root we live life, grow and bear fruit.

 God formed Adam out of the dust of the ground, breathed into him the breath of life, and Adam became a living being.
 The breath of God continues to create life.
 The dust teaches us not to settle for anything less than truly living life.
 What do we need to learn before our return to the dust?
 How do we live life by the breath of God?

 Jesus asks us, "What do you want me to do for you?" and "Who do you say that I am?"

 Rows 124 & 55

-Row 55 is the rejoicing row, and it came after learning to leave "stuff" in Row 124.
-It is a place that represents the celebration that comes with Christ's healing mercy.
+Row 55 is the rejoicing row.
+As I’ve learned to leave "stuff" in Row 124.
+Row 55 represents the celebration that comes with experiencing Christ's healing mercy.